Korea19800/startup/README.md

 ## Service deliverable

 For this deliverable I added backend endpoints that returns the number of posts and comments.
 Also the ranking page returns rankings based on these numbers.
+Finally, User can write a post in the post webpage

 - **Node.js/Express HTTP service** - done!
-User can write post in the post webpage
 - **Static middleware for frontend** - done!
 - **Calls to third party endpoints** - I will implement this later when I use React to design my service.
 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.